 Share this action plan with your patients who have adrenal insufficiency or Addison’s disease, to support them in managing their condition.

-Both The Pituitary Foundation and Addison’s Disease Self-Help Group will be attending the BES conference, where we hope to speak with many endocrinologists, nurses and other healthcare staff about this research, and what they can do to support their patients.
+We spoke with many endocrinologists, nurses and other healthcare staff about this research and what they can do to support their patients.
+Our research poster was also awarded a ‘highly commended poster’ award.

-Our template letters and action plan have been created to help you manage your condition and feel empowered to receive the care you need.
-If you live with a pituitary condition, we want to know what you think of these materials and whether they are helpful to you or not.
+We want to know what you think of our template letters and action plan.
 We also want to know how GPs respond to the template letters, and if they help you to get longer prescriptions.
 We are also interested in hearing from clinicians, to know if these materials are useful to your practice and patients.

 If you have feedback on these items that you would like to share, please let us know by emailing [email protected]